 For transfer admissions: Transfer students will need to submit transcripts from all institutions you attended after high school, and we may also require your high school transcripts if you have less than 90 transfer credits.
 Review the FAQ’s transcripts section for more information.

 For international admissions: In addition to official transcripts, international students and domestic students who completed more than half (at least 7 years) of their primary and secondary education in schools a) where English was not the language of instruction and b) in countries outside the United States, Australia, Canada, Ireland, New Zealand, or the United Kingdom will need to show proof of English language proficiency.
 You will need to submit official TOEFL or IELTS scores if you plan to use these for English Proficiency.
 Please review the English language proficiency page for more information.

 For post-baccalaureate admissions: Post-baccalaureate students must apply directly to a major with all program prerequisites and requirements completed.
-You will need to submit transcripts from all institutions you attended after high school, and we may also require your high school transcripts if you have less than 90 transfer credits.
+You will need to submit transcripts from all institutions you attended after high school.
 For detailed information about major prerequisites, please visit the major webpage or schedule an appointment with an admissions advisor.

 For returning admissions: Returning students must complete the Returning Student Request Form through the Office of the Registrar and submit updated transcripts (if applicable).
 Learn more about the returning student re-enrollment process from the Office of the Registrar website.

 Does UW Bothell require the SAT or ACT?
 If I want to send my test scores, what code do I use?

 The University of Washington Bothell no longer requires SAT or ACT scores (read the January 27, 2021 announcement for more information).
 Students who have taken the exams are welcome to send their scores, however, there is absolutely no advantage or disadvantage in doing so.